Nazirite: Modern Judaism

 Rabbi David Cohen, a leading disciple of Rabbi Abraham Isaac Kook, was a nazirite for much of his life.

-Contemporary Hasidic perspectives

-According to the teachings of Rabbi Menachem Mendel Schneerson, the seventh Lubavitcher Rebbe, the nazirite's abstention from wine and personal grooming symbolizes a broader principle of self-sanctification, but the Rebbe emphasized that in contemporary times, spiritual refinement is best achieved not through physical withdrawal but through active engagement with the world.
-Rather than advocating asceticism, the Rebbe interpreted the nazirite ideal as a metaphor for the internal discipline necessary to transform everyday activities into acts of divine service.
-This view reflects a Hasidic emphasis on integrating holiness within mundane life, rather than withdrawing from it.

 Rastafari

 The tradition of the nazirite vow has had a significant influence on the Rastafari religion, and elements of the vow have been adopted as part of this religion.
 In describing the obligations of their religion, Rastafari make reference to the nazirite vow taken by Samson.
 Part of this vow, as adopted by the Rastafari, is to avoid the cutting of one's hair.
 This is inspired by the text of Leviticus 21:5 "They shall not make baldness upon their head, neither shall they shave off the corner of their beard nor make any cuttings in their flesh."
 The visible sign of this vow is the Rastafarian's dreadlocks.
 Some Rastafari have concluded that Samson had dreadlocks, as suggested by the description stating that he had seven locks upon his head (Judges 16:13).

 Additionally, the Rastafari are taught to abstain from alcohol in accordance with the nazirite vow.
 They have also adopted dietary laws derived from Leviticus, which accounts for some similarity to the prohibitions of the Jewish dietary law of Kashrut.